 Here are a couple of general rules for your consideration.
 Your minimum credit score needs to be at least 650.
 If your credit score is below 650 then there are ways to fix it.
 Here’s how it works…

-B. Get and review review copies of your three major credit reports annually–more often if you are nearing pivotal junctures where your credit score is especially important.
-Contact information for all three credit reporting agencies can be found at https://bfsinc.net/links/
+2. Get and review review copies of your three major credit reports annually–more often if you are nearing pivotal junctures where your credit score is especially important.
+Contact information for all three credit reporting agencies can be found at https://bfsinc.net/resources/

 Your credit score is based on all of the items above.
 It is not a pass-fail circumstance for each of the categories.
 Your score is produced in the aggregate and that scoring constantly changes.
 The scoring for one person and their financial profile will be different from another person.
 The information presented here is for the fat part of the Bell Curve, but it provides solid guidelines.

 6. If you are are focused on an acquisition (or other type of loan) and your score is below the 650 mark, note that a business partner’s score that is 700 or higher can help to off-set your score.
 When lenders are considering borrower qualifications, they look at the entire “borrower” whether it is one person or a legion of people.